microsoft/language-server-protocol/protocol.md

 #### <a name="textDocument_documentSymbol"></a>Document Symbols Request

-The document symbol request is sent from the client to the server to list all symbols found in a given text document.
+The document symbol request is sent from the client to the server to return a flat list of all symbols found in a given text document.
+Neither the document's location range nor the documents container name should be used to reinfer a hierarchy.

 _Request_:
 * method: 'textDocument/documentSymbol'